agwermann/knative-broker-example/README.md

 watch kubectl get pods -n knativetutorial
 ```

-Login into the `curler` pod in a different terminal and send a Cloud Event to the Broker.
+Login into the `curler` pod in a different terminal and send a Cloud Event to the Broker and trigger addresses.

 ```
 kubectl -n knativetutorial exec -it curler -- /bin/bash